Conquering Obstacles in the Path Toward Getting a Job

 Unless job seekers can prove these barriers can be overcome, usually through job experience, the cycle can be hard, dimming the job seeker’s prospects.
 And, when applicants are eliminated from the labor force, employers lose workers who can be productive members of their company as well.

 Challenged Job Seekers Turn to Staffing Companies

 Reputable staffing companies are in the business of helping turn job seekers into workers, even if they have challenging resumes.
-“We want to make sure the fit is right, both for the applicant and the employer,” said Mandy Wertman, Human Resources Representative at BONNEY Staffing Center.
-Marketing an excellent candidate to a client, regardless of their challenges, benefits both parties, she said.
+At Bonney Staffing we want to make sure the fit is right, both for the applicant and the employer.
+Marketing an excellent candidate to a client, regardless of their challenges, benefits both parties.

 With their large network of clients, staffing companies can tap employers that offer alternative shifts and flexibility, for example – eliminating barriers for those with child care, transportation, or scheduling issues.
 They can also help job seekers communicate aspects of job history and experience in a way that employers will be receptive to.
 In addition to providing diverse hiring options, staffing companies also have the benefit of the worker—Staffing Supervisor relationship.
 Staffing Supervisors can serve as invaluable mentors to job seekers with hiring challenges, supporting them on the job and as their experience progresses.

 For workers who have more challenging barriers such as skills deficits or work history gaps – even criminal records – good staffing companies can provide life-changing support to job seekers who feel like they are treading water in today’s job market.